AbdelrhmanBassiouny/entity_query_language/doc/intro.md

 Welcome to the Entity Query Language package!

 EQL is a relational query language that is pythonic, and intuitive.
-This serves as a front end to other query languages like sql or prolog.

 The interface side of EQL is inspired by [euROBIN](https://www.eurobin-project.eu/) entity query language white paper.